AlexeyNilov/pushup/doc/user_story.md

 * congrats on mil standard reach
 * congrats on human stats reach
 * help with creating a habit (Do 5 pushups if you open telegram)
+* /reset - delete all events and set profile stats to defaults